 The Directorate General for Education and Culture (DG EAC) is the executive branch of the European Union responsible for policy on culture, youth, languages, and sport.
 DG EAC also supports these issues through a variety of projects and programmes, notably Creative Europe and Erasmus+.
-It is led by a Commissioner, Tibor Navracsics, and a Director General, Xavier Prats Monné, who report to the European Parliament.
+It is led by a Commissioner, Tibor Navracsics, and a Director General, Martine Reicherts, who report to the European Parliament.,

-The DG's education and training activities focus primarily on policy cooperation; helping countries learn from one another and work together to improve education across Europe.
-The DG also manages the Erasmus + programme, which aims to improve education and training in Europe, while providing people, at any stage of their life, with learning opportunities.
+The DG's Erasmus + programme, which aims to improve education and training in Europe, while providing people, at any stage of their life, with learning opportunities.focus primarily on policy cooperation; helping countries learn from one another and work together to improve education across Europe.
+The DG also manages the

 DG EAC's youth activities aim to give young people a voice and a stake in society, strengthening dialogue with policy makers and ensuring they are represented in EU policy-making.
-Initiatives in support of this include the Youth in Action programme, which promotes the ideals of citizenship, solidarity, and tolerance among citizens from 13-30 through a variety of projects, voluntary activities, and exchange schemes.
+Initiatives in support of this include the Erasmus + programme, which promotes the ideals of citizenship, solidarity, and tolerance among citizens from 13-30 through a variety of projects, voluntary activities, and exchange schemes.

 DG EAC's activities in the field of sport are designed to increase the participation of citizens in physical activities, as well as increasing the availability of sporting opportunities.
 This role includes providing sporting facilities for those with handicaps, as well as reducing discrimination.
 The DG also contributes to the fight against doping, organised crime, and fraud in sport.

 DG EAC also supports the Marie Skłodowska-Curie actions; an initiative designed to support the career development and training of researchers worldwide.
 DG EAC does this predominantly through research grants and mobility opportunities to researchers.

 The European Commissioner for Education, Culture, Youth and Sport, Mr Tibor Navracsics, provides the political leadership for the Education and Culture Directorate General (DG EAC), executing the mandate of the President and answering to the College of Commissioners, which is itself held accountable to the European Parliament.